 Common Testing For Liver Problems in Dogs

 Alanine aminotransferase and alkaline phosphatase are liver enzymes that often appear elevated if your dog is suffering from liver disease.
-This was the case with Lulu.
 Veterinarians will usually want to do a bile acid test and a urinalysis as well.

 Besides the above testing, most vets will want to get x-rays and an ultrasound as well.
 The x-rays will help your vet to actually identify any odd characteristics of the liver such as size whether unusually small or enlarged.